Chocolate Chai Cinnamon Rolls

 - ⅛ tsp cloves

-- (6)* Lightly mist two 9 x 9-inch baking pans with cooking spray (a square 8 x 8-inch pan or round 9-inch pan will work as well.)
+- Lightly mist two 9 x 9-inch baking pans with cooking spray (a square 8 x 8-inch pan or round 9-inch pan will work as well.)
 Arrange the rolls in the pans, cut sides up, dividing the rolls evenly between each.
 Cover the baking dishes with plastic wrap or a clean kitchen towel and let rise in a warm, draft-free place until doubled in volume, about 45 minutes.
-(It may take a bit longer but is worth the wait).
+(It may take a bit longer but is worth the wait). *Make ahead note: Rather than let the rolls rise at room temperature, you can cover the pans with plastic wrap lightly coated in cooking spray, then place in refrigerator to let rise overnight.
+Let rolls sit at room temperature 15-30 minutes while oven is preheating.

 - Recipe created by Well Plated by Erin.